-When your biggest competitor puts on one of the biggest marketing conferences in the world, you can create your own party or you can crash theirs.
+When your biggest competitor puts on one of the biggest marketing conferences in the world, you can create your own party, or you can crash theirs.
 That’s what Zoho did here, by hiring five pilots to spell out “Zoho.com/outsmart” in the sky during Salesforce’s Dreamforce conference.
-The URL lead to a post-click landing page for the CRM featuring the headline “Outsmart Einstein with a smarter CRM.”
-While we’re not sure what Einstein has to do with customer relationship management, the stunt sure was a creative way to drive traffic to a post-click landing page.
+The URL leads to a landing page for the CRM featuring the headline “Outsmart Einstein with a smarter CRM.”
+While we’re not sure what Einstein has to do with customer relationship management, the stunt sure was a creative way to drive traffic to a landing page.

 Here’s a brilliant ad that gives you a product demonstration in three photos.
 With an Orion Telescope, you won’t just see the moon or the American flag on it.
 You’ll see the “Made In China” writing on the fabric itself.
 Product demos don’t have to be boring or drawn-out.
 This one shows you what the product can do in just a few seconds.

-If you’re going to effectively reach your customer, you have to put yourself in their shoes…or in this case, seat: bored to death with a binder open on the desk.
-Most vacation ads use pretty pictures of oceanside hammocks between palm trees, but this one relates to the vacation daydreams we all have on a regular basis.
+If you’re going to effectively reach your customer, you have to put yourself in their shoes...or in this case, seat: bored to death with a binder open on the desk.
+Most vacation ads use pretty pictures of oceanside hammocks between palm trees, but this relates to the vacation daydreams we all regularly have.
 If you’re craving a getaway, even binder rings can look like the handle of a pool ladder.